cbcrg/tcoffee/docs/tcoffee_manual.rst

 ======================================
 General introduction
 --------------------
 Nothing is more frustrating than downloading important data and realizing you need to format it before using it.
 In general, you should avoid manual reformatting: it is by essence inconsistent and will get you into trouble.
-It will also get you depressed when you realize that you have spend the whole day adding carriage return to each line in your files.
+It will also get you depressed when you realize that you have spent the whole day adding carriage return to each line in your files.
 T-Coffee comes with several tools to reformat/trim/clean/select your input data but also your output results, especially a very powerful reformatting utility named **seq_reformat**.
 You can use **seq_reformat** by invoking the t_coffee shell:

 ::